Sheppsu/osu.py/README.rst

  - Builtin rate limit handling
  - Storage efficient objects used to contain almost all the data returned from osu.py for any given api request.
  - Refresh and access token is automatically managed.
- - Support for all scopes (even lazer which is not usable by the general public).
  - Documentation that covers everything osu.py is capable of.
 This uses osu!api v2, which is still under development.
 So some code that was originally working may break overnight.